deliveroo/deliveroo.engineering/_guidelines/seed-data.md

 FactoryGirl.create_list :user, 10
 ```

-When creating seed data it's important not to use random data as it must be the same every time; gems like [Faker](https://github.com/stympy/faker) can be great for runtime test data you shouldn't use them here.
+When creating seed data it's important not to use random data as it must be the same every time; gems like [Faker](https://github.com/stympy/faker) can be great for runtime test data but you shouldn't use them here.
 Using FactoryGirl's sequences lets you generate unique but consistent test data, for example:

 ```ruby
 FactoryGirl.define do